 European Championships

 The European Championships are the premier table tennis tournament in Europe.
-Get all the details and results here.

 The European Table Tennis Championships first took place in 1958 in Hungary.

-Initially it was a biennial event, taking place in even numbered years, but now it's held every year during September or October.
+Initially it was a biennial event, but since 2007 it's been held every year.

 The European Table Tennis Union

-European Table Tennis Championships
+European Table Tennis Union logo

-The European Table Tennis Union (ETTU) is the governing body for table tennis in Europe.
+The ETTU is the governing body for table tennis in Europe.

 Set up in 1957, they are the only authority recognised by the International Table Tennis Federation (ITTF) for governing and developing table tennis in Europe.

 According to the latest information, more than 4 million people are playing competition table tennis in the territory controlled by the ETTU.
-And with its 57 Member Associations, the ETTU is the largest of the 6 Continental Table Tennis Federations recognised by the ITTF.
+And with its 58 Member Associations, the ETTU is the largest of the 6 Continental Table Tennis Federations recognised by the ITTF.

 History of the ETTU

-In 1956, following a decision by the ITTF to hold the World Table Tennis Championships biannually after the 1957 World Championships in Stockholm, the ITTF invited the European Table Tennis Associations to consider the possibility of holding European Table Tennis Championships in the intervening alternate (even) years.
+In 1956, following a decision by the ITTF to hold the World Table Tennis Championships biennially after the 1957 World Championships in Stockholm, the ITTF invited the European Table Tennis Associations to consider the possibility of holding European Table Tennis Championships in the intervening alternate (even) years.

 After several meetings between representatives of European Associations, it was on 13th March 1957 that the European Table Tennis Union was set up by the following Associations: